 An arthroscope uses infrared trackers to position the wireless camera with extreme precision.
 The device is highly accurate, within a fraction of a degree.
 The trackers transmit the image of what is going on inside the joint onto a computer monitor in the operating room, creating an interactive model of your unique joint anatomy.
 In robot-assisted joint replacement surgery, Dr. Mellano can replace damaged bone with artificial implants or prostheses to replicate a normal, healthy joint.

-Dr. Mellano brings 11 years of orthopedic surgery experience to the table as an established Orange County orthopedic surgeon.
+Dr. Mellano brings 11 years of orthopedic surgery experience to the table as an established Torrance orthopedic surgeon.
 He specializes in same-day shoulder replacements, hip replacement surgery, knee replacement, and knee reconstruction, as well as sports medicine and arthritis treatments.

 Daily use of arthroscopic camera technology during robot-assisted surgery has made Dr. Mellano an expert in the field.
 There’s no need to wait to get hip, knee, or shoulder surgery.
 Modern technology has greatly improved the patient experience so you can get back to living the life you want after surgery.

 Dr. Mellano’s mission is to give his Torrance patients the freedom to keep doing the activities they love.
 If you are struggling with joint pain, arthritis, lack of mobility, or joint inflammation, contact Dr. Mellano for a consultation so he can help you get moving again.